South Korea Winter Trip. Day 2: Jeju Island

 Toilet break

 Buying Kimnyoung Maze Park tickets.
-The taxi driver on right.
+The taxi driver on the right.

 Let's do the challenge, maze runner!